hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

     ![Screenshot: Role Assignment](./images/sso-aad-saml-role-assignment.png)

-Once users have been added, the initial configuration is complete, and they can begin logging into TFE with their AAD username and password.
+Once you have added users, the initial configuration is complete, and they can begin logging into TFE with their AAD username and password.

 ## Test SSO

 In this section, you test your Azure AD single sign-on configuration with following options.

-* Click on **Test this application** in Azure portal.
+- Click on **Test this application** in Azure portal.
 This will redirect to Terraform Enterprise Sign-on URL where you can initiate the login flow.

-* Go to Terraform Enterprise Sign-on URL directly and initiate the login flow from there.
+- Go to Terraform Enterprise Sign-on URL directly and initiate the login flow from there.

-* You can use Microsoft My Apps.
-When you click the Terraform Enterprise tile in the My Apps, this will redirect to Terraform Enterprise Sign-on URL.
+- Go to Microsoft My Apps, then click the Terraform Enterprise tile.
+This will redirect to Terraform Enterprise Sign-on URL.
 For more information about the My Apps, see [Introduction to the My Apps](https://support.microsoft.com/account-billing/sign-in-and-start-apps-from-the-my-apps-portal-2f3b1bae-0e5a-4a86-a33e-876fbd2a4510).

 ## Next steps

-Once you configure Terraform Enterprise you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Once you configure Terraform Enterprise, you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
-[Learn how to enforce session control with Microsoft Cloud App Security](/cloud-app-security/proxy-deployment-any-app).
+Learn how to [enforce session control with Microsoft Cloud App Security](/cloud-app-security/proxy-deployment-any-app).